el-doksh/store_front/README.md

 6- run "npm run start" to build and run the server at port 3000 7- url server will be: http://localhost:3000
 8- run "npm run test" to test all apis
+9- set env variable on .env file ('test' : for testing,'dev' : for deveoplment  )